OBeeNya/xgbLosses/README.md

 # xgbLosses
 Class of custom loss functions that can be used for XGBoost training.

-Example:
+Example of function that can be passed as value for the 'objective" hyperparameter:

 ```
 from xgbLosses_sklearn import xgbLosses_sklearn

-# Can be passed as value for the 'objective" hyperparameter
 xgbLosses_sklearn(alpha=2.0, gamma=0.3).composite
 ```